 How a native ad is served

 With native ads:

 - The advertiser provides the assets for a native creative (like the headline, image, URL, logo, and so on) instead of a tag.

 - Display & Video 360 sends the assets to the publisher to generate an ad with an appearance that is appropriate for the context of each impression.

 - The user sees an ad that fits seamlessly into the surrounding content.

 Native ad assets can be inserted into many different layouts, depending on the type of device where the ad will appear, how the content on the page appears, the amount of space available, and more.

 In the above example:

-This example shows how a single native creative is displayed in two completely different native layouts for different inventory.
-Both native layouts use the same assets, but they display them to users in different ways.
+This example shows how a single native creative can flow to two completely different native styles for different inventory.
+Both native styles use the same assets, but show them to users in different ways.